The velocity dispersion function of red galaxies in four Hubble Frontier Fields galaxy clusters: The velocity dispersion function of red cluster member galaxies

-We select red members with the same criteria described in Sect. \ref{s4}, using the colour-magnitude relations for the four clusters presented in Eq. (\ref{eqcm}) and Fig. \ref{cm}, for a total of 194, 169, 172, and 188 red members for A2744, AS1063, M0416, and M1149, respectively.
-For these objects we derive $\log \sigma_0$ from $\log R_e$ and $\mathrm{SB}_e$ through Eq. (\ref{fp}).
+We selected red members with the same criteria described in Sect. \ref{s4}, using the colour-magnitude relations for the four clusters presented in Eq. (\ref{eqcm}) and Fig. \ref{cm}, for a total of 194, 169, 172, and 188 red members for A2744, AS1063, M0416, and M1149, respectively.
+For these objects we derived $\log \sigma_0$ from $\log R_e$ and $\mathrm{SB}_e$ through Eq. (\ref{fp}).
 The measured values of $R_e$ and $\mathrm{SB}_e$ are converted into effective values in the rest-frame $r$ band using Eqs. (\ref{kcorr}) and (\ref{re}).
 As detailed, our sample of cluster members is highly complete up to $m_{814}=25$, so our VDF may suffer from biases due to incompleteness in the bins where members with $m_{814}>25$ fall.
 We find that setting a threshold $\log \sigma_0 \, [\mathrm{km\,s^{-1}}]>1.5$ ensures a sample completely below $m_{814}=25$ -- even for M1149, the highest-redshift cluster in our sample.
 This limit is also very close to the minimum measured velocity dispersion value of our catalogue, thus avoiding extrapolating the FP relations beyond the velocity dispersion range used for their calibration.

-Once we have estimated $\sigma_0$ for the red members, we focus on the VDF for each cluster.
+Having estimated $\sigma_0$ for the red members, we focus on the VDF for each cluster.
 As detailed, we find an increased scatter about the FP for the full population of red cluster galaxies compared to the sample selected to calibrate it.
-We use this scatter to evaluate the uncertainty on the $\sigma_0$ values inferred through the FP and how it propagates on the VDF.
-For each cluster, we take the $1\sigma$ scatter of all red galaxies about the FP in terms of $\log \sigma_0$ and use it to extract 100 values of $\sigma_0$ from a Gaussian distribution for all red member galaxies.
-After choosing some bins in $\log \sigma_0$, this provides us, for each cluster, with 100 realisations of the number counts of red members in a given velocity dispersion bin.
-Finally, with the median, and with the 16th and 84th percentiles of the distribution of number counts, we estimate the best value for the VDF in each bin and its $1\sigma$ uncertainty.
+We used this scatter to evaluate the uncertainty on the $\sigma_0$ values inferred through the FP and how it propagates on the VDF.
+For each cluster, we took the $1\sigma$ scatter of all red galaxies about the FP in terms of $\log \sigma_0$ and used it to extract 100 values of $\sigma_0$ from a Gaussian distribution for all red member galaxies.
+After choosing some bins in $\log \sigma_0$, this provided us, for each cluster, with 100 realisations of the number counts of red members in a given velocity dispersion bin.
+Finally, with the median, and with the 16th and 84th percentiles of the distribution of number counts, we estimated the best value for the VDF in each bin and its $1\sigma$ uncertainty.

 Following \citet{sohn20}, we describe the VDF of red cluster galaxies with a Schechter function \citep[][]{schechter76}